 Goals and preliminary design concepts often emerge from initial data collection and information from stakeholders.

-DOT consults with FDNY to address any concerns about the impact of the designs on its operations.
-The agency may also present the preliminary concepts to the relevant Community Board and elected officials for input.
-If the project is a major transportation project, as defined in section 101.2 of the New York City Administrative Code, DOT also consults with NYPD, SBS, and MOPD.
+If the project is a Major Transportation Project, as defined in section 101.2 of the New York City Administrative Code, NYC DOT also consults with NYPD, SBS, and MOPD.
 DSNY is consulted when a design might impact its operations.
 Designs for all works of art and structures intended for use in a fixed location for more than one year are subject to PDC review.
+Projects located in a historic district or scenic landmark are subject to LPC review.
+Review Reviews by Other Agencies and Utilities.

-Implementation (1 week to 4 months)
+Implementation and Monitoring (approximately 1 week to 4 months)

-Once a project design is completed, the relevant DOT units and/or outside contractors implement the project.
+Once a project design is completed, the relevant NYC DOT units and/or outside contractors implement the project.
 The construction season is usually between mid-April and mid-November.

-DOT staff monitor and analyze crash data at the project site for up to three years after implementation.
-DOT also compares pre- and post-implementation motor vehicle, bicycle, and pedestrian data to determine what impact, if any, the project had on mobility.
-If issues arise out of this analysis, DOT may revisit the project to make modifications.
-DOT is increasingly measuring other project-performance indicators as well, such as economic and environmental impacts.
+NYC DOT staff monitor and analyze crash data at the project site for up to three years after implementation.
+NYC DOT also compares pre- and post-implementation motor vehicle, bicycle, and pedestrian data to determine what impact, if any, the project had on mobility.
+If issues arise out of this analysis, NYC DOT may revisit the project to make modifications.
+NYC DOT is increasingly measuring other project-performance indicators as well, such as economic and environmental impacts.